ORKNEY & SHETLAND

 Image result for Maes Howe

 Barnhouse Neolithic Village.
-Alongside the Stenness Stones is this excavated remains of a village thought to be inhabited by the builders of Maes Howe.
+Alongside the Stenness Stones are the excavated remains of a village thought to be inhabited by the builders of Maes Howe.
 The houses are well preserved and similar to Skara Brae with their stone furnishings.

 Ring of Brodgar.
 With only 36 of the original 60 stones still standing, it is still an imposing site as some of the stones are over 5m tall.
 In a circle 104m in diameter, they are surrounded by a ditch but no henge.
 There are also 13 Neolithic and Bronze Age mounds around it along with the Comet Stone.
 The ring is a mile north of Stenness.
 Free